notacountry/CV/README.md

 # My CV
- - Use this as your own customisable LaTeX CV template.
+ - Use this as your own customizable LaTeX CV template.
  - I use this project's version history to track my career development.